joelcarlson/joelcarlson.github.io/_posts/2014-12-12-CT-Simulation.md

 #Filtered Backprojection

 To solve the blurring issue the image must be filtered.
 This is done before reconstruction (ie. summing of the rotated images).
-The filter kernel used is approximately the Sinc function, but with even indices equal to zero.
+The filter kernel used is an approximation of the Sinc function, but with even indices equal to zero.
 The derivation of the kernel can be found <a href="http://www.dspguide.com/ch25/5.htm">here</a>.
 Here is a graphical representation of the convolution kernel:

 <img src="http://i.imgur.com/R8Vy3Fu.png" title="Sinc(ish) Kernel" />